We never take flying for granted.

 This past weekend, Dale and I, along with our friend Jingyi, took a day trip to the northernmost town in the United States, Utqiaġvik, more commonly known as Barrow (the townspeople voted to change the name last year).
 We flew on Alaska Airlines.

-For reasons that I’ll describe in an upcoming post, our Saturday flight ended up being rerouted back to Anchorage, and we didn’t make it to Utqiaġvik until Sunday.
+For reasons that I describe here, our Saturday flight ended up being rerouted back to Anchorage, and we didn’t make it to Utqiaġvik until Sunday.
 That extra trip turned out to be a good thing, however, because it meant more time flying over Alaska and more jaw-dropping views of massive mountains and mighty rivers.

 In all, we took four flights from one end of Alaska to the other over two days’ time, and here are some of our favorite photos from those flights!